 - Substantial and specific danger to public health or safety

 Do You Have An MSPB Case Or An OSC Case?

 The nature of the reprisal against you for protected whistleblowing determines which procedures you must follow.
 If you have been fired, demoted or suspended for more than 14 days for whistleblowing, you can appeal directly to the MSPB.
 However, if the action against you is less severe (such as a shorter suspension, a reassignment, passing you over for a promotion or denying you an award or training), you must first file a complaint with the Office of Special Counsel (OSC).
 Also, if you are covered by a collective bargaining agreement that allows you to file a grievance over retaliation for whistleblowing, filing that grievance will preclude you from later filing with the OSC or the MSPB.

 If you guess wrong about which agency to turn to, your case may be thrown out.
 In addition, if you raise an issue before the MSPB that you did not raise before the OSC, your case will also be dismissed.
 Because this area of law is so complex, you need a highly experienced lawyer who knows how to navigate it successfully.
 You can find such attorneys at our firm.

 Learn More From Our Experienced Lawyers

-From our office in Washington, D.C., P&K has successfully handled high-profile whistleblower retaliation cases nationwide.
+From our office in Washington, D.C., Passman & Kaplan, P.C. has successfully handled high-profile whistleblower retaliation cases nationwide.
 We can help you, too.
-If you suspect that recent workplace problems are related to a disclosure you made, do not hesitate to contact us online or call 202-789-0100 or 800-881-0140.
+If you suspect that recent workplace problems are related to a disclosure you made, do not hesitate to contact us online or call 202-789-0100.